 Except for Ed Harris (The Truman Show, Apollo 13, Radio, Gravity), Jeffrey Wright (Casino Royale, W., Quantum of Solace, Broken City), Jimi Simpson (It’s Always Sunny in Philadelphia), James Mardsen (lame Toyota commercials), and of course Anthony Hopkins (The Edge, The Wolfman) all of the other actors were new faces to me.
 The entire show was well acted with Hopkins and Wright having the most memorable performances.
 Evan Rachel Wood, other than being beautiful was great in her role as well.
 The other actresses including Thandie Newton and Sidse Babett Knudson were also impressive in their acting while being extremely attractive.

 The plot for the show is based on the Michael Crichton directed movie that went by the same name Westworld, released in 1973 (he wrote the novels and screenplay for Jurassic Park).
 The less you know about this show before watching with enhance your viewing experience, so I am going to describe the basis for the series in the vaguest of terms.
 Robotic and artificial intelligence has evolved to a point to where a human robot could be created to be so life like that it is nearly impossible to tell the difference between them and human beings.
 After developing this technology the two founders created a theme park called Westworld where the lifelike robots inhabit a massive landscape of an old western setting.
 People can pay loads of money to live in this park among the robots where essentially no laws exists.
-They can kill, rape, steal without worry as the robots are designed to react like real humans but they cannot kill the guests.
+They can kill, rape, and steal without worry as the robots are designed to react like real humans but they cannot kill the guests.
 This is the perfect setting for an HBO show as the guests kill and fuck pretty much everything they see which allows HBO to show gore and boobs without limitations.

 You should go watch this show now before reading much further as I am going to discuss a few things that will spoil major plot points.
 Overhype and high expectations will probably be a factor in your viewing experience as this is a remarkable show, but it is only the 4th or 5th best show HBO has made.